Cultural Palace of Nationalities: Function

 The mission of the Culture Palace is to serve and educate the various minority cultures of the country.
-The collection of National Culture Palace includes over 60 million literature and science text books.
-The basic display for the "Chinese Traditional Culture Series" exhibition, and theater performances will be from time to time various national art.
+Its collection includes over 60 million literature and science text books, the basic display for the "Chinese Traditional Culture Series" exhibition, and theater performances.
 In recent years, the building also provides exhibition space to other types of exhibitions organized.

 In 1979, the National Palace Museum changed its name to the National Palace Hall.
 The museum's collection contains cultural relics of ethnic minorities in China to promote minority cultures.
 Large collections of arts and crafts, costumes, musical instruments, and religious articles show the culture of the Chinese of all ethnic groups, and witness the historical development of all ethnic groups.